davidmcclure/textplot/notes/kde.md

 [fig]

-Which, intuitively, look right - the similarity metric surfaces a kind of bespoke "topic" for an individual word, a custom ordering of words from most similar to least similar.
+Which, intuitively, look right - the similarity metric surfaces a kind of bespoke "topic" for an individual word, a custom ordering from most similar to least similar.

-#### Using network analysis to surface the conceptual structure
+#### Traversing the topic structure

-At this point, I started to think about how the different little "anchored" topics related to one another.